WiredMaker/FormiBot/README.md

 # FormiBot
 The FormiBot is a line-following robot with some extra features, including wireless control via dedicated Android app, obstacle detection, checkpoint selection along the line, LCD to show current or next location, etc.
-Its name is inspired from Formica which is Latin for Ant – a diligent trail or line follower.
+Its name is inspired from Formica which is Latin for Ant – a diligent trail or line follower :)